Kabilan-n/Image-Text-Translation/README.md

 ### Notebooks

-text_extraction.ipynb - Translation of text in images to English and replacing original image with translated text text_translate.ipynb - Translation of text input to English
+text_extraction.ipynb - Extracting and Translation of text in images to English and replacing original text in the image with translated text text_translate.ipynb - Translation of texts in other languages input to English

 #### Streamlit GUI for the project can be found in the Img-Text-Translation-Streamlit folder